thunder/sampler/README.md

 Your project should be setup to use composer for installing required modules.
 Projects, that are differently setup are not supported.

-This module provides drush and drupal console commands only.
+This module provides Drush and Drupal console commands only.
 If you do not already use either Drush or Drupal console, install one of them before continuing.

 See https://docs.drush.org/en/master/install/ and https://drupalconsole.com/docs for more information on how to install